zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ### Consuming external artifacts within a pipeline

-It is not often desirable to start a pipeline with a step that produces an artifact.
-Instead, it is often the case to want to consume artifacts in other ways.
+While most pipelines start with a step that produces an artifact, it is often the case to want to consume artifacts external from the pipeline.
 The `ExternalArtifact` class can be used to initialize an artifact within ZenML with any arbitary data type.

 For example, let's say we have a Snowflake query that produces a dataframe, or a CSV file that we need to read.
 External artifacts can be used for this, to pass values to steps that are neither JSON serializable nor produced by an upstream step: